rostools/r-cubed-intro/paper.md

-The amount of biological data created increases every year, driven largely by technologies such as high-throughput -omics, real-time monitoring, or high resolution imaging as well as greater access to routine administrative data and larger study populations.
+The amount of biological data created increases every year, driven largely by technologies such as high-throughput -omics, real-time monitoring, or high resolution imaging in addition to greater access to routine administrative data and larger study populations.
 This not only presents operational challenges, but also highlights considerable needs for the skills and knowledge to manage, process, and analyze this data [@Brownson2015].
 Along with the open science movement